I’m Not a Breslever!

 Again, I am not a ‘Breslever’.
 And this seems to drive a lot of people absolutely bonkers.

-I’ve been pondering this phenomenon for some time: why is it so important for these people to categorise me?
+I’ve been pondering this phenomenon for some time: why is it so important for these people to categorize me?
 To put me and my family in the ‘Breslev’ box?
 Let’s be clear: I absolutely love Rabbi Nachman’s teachings, and the tremendous wisdom to be found in Breslev chassidut, particularly the teachings of Rabbi Shalom Arush.

 They have changed my life and my relationship to Hashem in an almost indescribably positive way.
 I try to do an hour of hitbodedut a day; I listen to every emuna shiur I can get my hands on; I’m reading every book I can by Rav Arush, Rabbi Brody and other Breslev authors; and I have a Likutei Moharan on my bedside table.

-Above image – Breslevers dancing at the holy gravesite of Rebbe Nachman in Uman.
+Above image – Breslevers dancing at the holy grave site of Rebbe Nachman in Uman.
 Image courtesy of Emuna Outreach

 But I’m not a ‘Breslever’.